The Descendants of Simcock Cannon

 DNA results in the Cannon DNA Project at Family Tree DNA for descendants of Russell, Richard, and William match well with descendants of Jeremiah Cannon, born before 1734 in Virginia (probably in Henrico County), died before 18 Aug 1767 in Goochland County, Virginia.
 His wife was Elizabeth, possibly Elam, and his parents were Benjamin Cannon & Sarah Walters.
 Two descendants of John Cannon (c.1643-1696) & Hester Pledge of Henrico County, Virginia, did not match DNA results with this group.
 We hope that more descendants of this couple can be found and tested.

 What's new: (1) We now know the maiden name of Carter Cannon's wife, Sarah: Tatum.
 (2) Sarah Tatum's sister, Parthena Tatum, married John Cannon, who was a likely brother or cousin of Carter Cannon.
-(3) We know the names of two more daughters for Carter Cannon and Sarah Tatum: Mary and Rhoda.
+See my web page about Tatums for extnsive information on ancestors of Sarah and Parthena: tatumfamilygenealogy.com (3) We know the names of two more daughters for Carter Cannon and Sarah Tatum: Mary and Rhoda.
 (4) The man that Russell Cannon's daughter Judith married was John Kendrick, and they had a son named Russell Carroll Kendrick (thanks to the research of Mary Fern Souder, who has a webpage at www.maryfern.com/kendrick.htm and thanks also to Darren Altom's Kendrick research).
 (5) Results of research on other Cannons, who may or may not have been related to Simcock Cannon, are now available.
 See the lower left corner for a large file of more than 100 pages of research.
 It mentions a few other surnames, such as Rudd and Russell, but is not comprehensive for those names.
 Separate web pages will be made for some of those families.

 Mystery Cannons: Two people surnamed Cannon were associated with members of the Kendrick family in South Carolina and Georgia.
 Please contact me if you have any information about Izabella Cannon (Isabella Cannon) or Robert Cannon, described below: